Self-Stabilizing Self-Assembly: Conclusions

+We proposed here a novel self-stabilizing TBSA framework tackling the stability issue inherent to macroscale seeded self-assembly.
+The proposed approach assumes that tiles are divided into two distinct families, and the tiles in both families are subjected to the same magnitudes of force and torque but act in opposite directions, thus zeroing the assembly net force.
+Moreover, the direction of tiles is switchable from forward to backward, and switching is entirely controlled by a single parameter (amplitude or frequency).
+This introduces a tile motion model as a necessary part of the tilesystem description.

-The simulated experiments of the chessboard pattern assembly confirm a significant difference in assembly performance concerning error rate and maximum achievable size in favor of the self-stabilizing approach.
+To verify the functionality of the self-stabilizing framework, we implemented a physics-based simulation of the system, loosely based on differential bristle-bot kinematics, and compared the proposed approach to the state-of-the-art self-assembly shaking-based agitation approach.
+The experiments simulating the assembly of a chessboard pattern confirmed a significant difference in assembly performance in regard to error rates and maximum achievable sizes, with the self-stabilizing approach performing better than the shaking-based approach.
 This is because each assembly originating from the shaking-based self-assembly framework eventually reaches a limit when it detaches from the seed.
-On the other hand, an assembly created within the proposed self-stabilizing framework is not only unlimited in size, as its stability increases as the assembly grows, but it also has a lower percentage of erroneously placed tiles.
-However, it results in a higher percentage of holes in the final assembly.
+An assembly created within the proposed self-stabilizing framework is not only unlimited in size, but its stability increases as the assembly grows and it had a lower percentage of erroneously placed tiles in our simulations.
+However, our proposed method resulted in a higher percentage of holes in the final assembly than the shaking-based framework.